All events are suspended until further notice.

 A concept inspired by Clarke Schools for Hearing and Speech (“Clarke Buddies”), which is described as “a fun opportunity to meet, get to know, and connect on a regular basis with other kids who are deaf or hard of hearing!”

-Participants will share advices and experiences about being deaf or hard of hearing, participate in team building activities, and build a sense of community.
+Participants will share experiences about being deaf or hard of hearing, participate in team building activities, and build a sense of community.
 They have an option of being paired with an older mentor or a peer close to their own age.
 Older students that choose to be mentors will gain leadership and community service experience while being a role model to a younger student.

 Why?
 The goal of the buddies program is to connect students who are deaf and hard of hearing and build a sense of community.
 By doing this, students can reduce feelings of isolation, create a sense of support and community among students with hearing loss, raise confidence, establish new friendships, share experiences, develop a sense of identity, develop leadership skills, and gain advice about situations relating to hearing loss.